WASTE ELECTRICAL AND ELECTRONIC EQUIPMENT

 Brominated flame retardants

-Brominated flame retardants, which are found in both electronic boards and plastic cases, do not degrade in the environment.
+Brominated flame retardants, which are found in both electronic boards and plastic cases, they don't degrade in the environment.

 - Long-term exposure to these substances can lead to memory problems.